What Is Win32 Disk Imager? A Complete Guide on It

 Situation 1: Write ISO Image to Removable Devices

-Here are the steps to write an ISO image to a bootable drive in one paragraph:
+Follow the steps below to write an ISO image to a bootable drive:

 Step 1.
 Connect an external removable device to your computer and launch Win32 Disk Imager.